b-m-f/WirtBot/docs/docs/setup.md

   - PUBLIC_KEY: this is the public key from the WirtUI
   - SSL_PEM_CERT: this is the location of your SSL certificate
   - SSL_KEY: this needs the location to your SSL key
-  - User and Group: choose the user and the group that is used to run the `wirtbit` or delete these lines to use the root user.
+  - User and Group: choose the user and the group that is used to run the `wirtbot` or delete these lines to use the root user.
   - You can leave the port and host setting at the default, unless you really know what you are doing
 - When configured correctly you can now run `systemctl enable --now wirtbit` to start the WirtBot.
 Use `journalctl -xe` if something is going wrong to get more information on what happened
 - The last step to finish up the setup is the activation of a reloader.
 Copy https://github.com/b-m-f/wirt/blob/master/wireguard-restarter.sh to `/usr/bin/wireguard-restarter.sh`